gionkunz/frontstart/README.md

 For more options visit https://github.com/creationix/nvm

-## Installation of the SSO Front-End development stack
+## Installation of Frontstart

-You can clone the repository and install the SSO Front-End development stack with the following steps:
+You can clone the repository and install Frontstart with the following steps:

     git clone https://github.com/gionkunz/frontstart.git
     cd frontstart